maxclaus/learning-assembly-arm64-apple/README.md

 - [`XNU`](https://github.com/apple-oss-distributions/xnu): short for X is not Unix.
 Is the kernel used by Darwin based on the Mach kernel.
 - `Mach-O`: short for Mach object file format.
 It determines the order which code and data in a binary file are read into memory.
 Programs compiled for Darwin will have this format.

+Simplest explanation about page and pageoff directives https://stackoverflow.com/a/38730184/1050818